-If you rent, you’ll need approval from your landlord to have NBN equipment (the Network Termination Device) installed in the premises.
-Like installation of any new infrastructure to your property, you should discuss connection to the NBN with your landlord (or property manager), as well as your preferred service provider.
+If you rent, you’ll need approval from your landlord to have NBN equipment installed.
+You should discuss connection to the NBN with your landlord (or property manager), as well as your preferred telco.

-If you have questions about your rights as a tenant, you should seek advice from a tenants’ advice service or union.
+If you have questions about your rights as a tenant, you should contact a tenants’ advice service or union.
 Your rights may vary in different states and territories.